25 Hidden Oregon and Washington hotels

 Tokeland Hotel

 I’ve always connected with this quirky historic enclave — the oldest hotel in Washington State.
-Host and food enthusiast extraordinaire Heather Earnhardt serves the best meals on the entire coast.
+Host and food enthusiast extraordinaire Heather Earnhardt serves the best meals on the coast.
 Love is in the air, with heartfelt hospitality, tasty treats, delicious cocktails, and some of the most comfortable bedding I’ve experienced.

 I write more about this in my article about the spiritual oasis of Tokeland Hotel.
 In addition to food and rest, there are many things to do in the area, like surfing, clamming, bird watching, and slowing down.